Harnessing the Universal Geometry of Embeddings: Experimental setup

 Given (unknown) embeddings $\{M_2(d_j)\}_{j=0}^n$ ordered by decreasing cosine similarity to $F(u_i)$, let $r_i$ be the rank of the correct embedding $v_i=M_2(d_i)$.
 To measure quality of $F$, we use three metrics. \textbf{Mean Cosine Similarity} measures how close translations are, on average, to their targets. \textbf{Top-1 Accuracy} is the fraction of translations whose target is closer than any other embedding. \textbf{Mean Rank} is the average rank of targets with respect to translations.
 The ideal translator \(F^*\) achieves mean similarity of \(1.0\), top-1 accuracy of \(1.0\), and mean rank of \(1.0\).
 Recall that a random alignment corresponds to a mean rank of $\frac{n}{2}$.
 Formally,

 \atk{} is the first unsupervised embedding translator, thus there is no direct baseline.
 As our \textbf{Naïve} baseline, we simply use $F(x)=x$ to measure geometric similarity between embedding spaces.
 The second (pseudo)baseline is \textbf{Oracle-aided optimal transport}.
 It assumes that candidate targets are known and is thus strictly easier than \atk{} and the Naïve baseline.
-We solve optimal assignment, $\pi^* = \arg\min_\pi \sum_{i=1}^n \cos(u_i, v_{\pi(i)})$, via either the Hungarian, Earth Mover’s Distance, Sinkhorn, or Gromov-Wasserstein algorithms, choosing the solver with the lowest rank for each experiment.
+We solve optimal assignment, $\pi^* = \arg\min_\pi \sum_{i=1}^n \cos(u_i, v_{\pi(i)})$, via either the Hungarian, Earth Mover’s Distance, Sinkhorn, or (Entropic) Gromov-Wasserstein algorithms, choosing the solver with the lowest rank for each experiment.
+See \Cref{sec:ot_baseline} for more details.